Rul1an/llm-cost/docs/explanation/security.md

 - Safe to run on sensitive JSONL data
 - Predictable and machine-friendly, with stable JSON contracts

-This is not a network client: it never contacts model vendors directly.
+This is primarily an **offline** tool: it does not contact model vendors for validation.
-Instead, it uses local pricing tables and tokenization logic.
+However, v0.9.0+ introduces an optional `update-db` command to securely fetch pricing updates from the official registry.
+This is user-initiated and cryptographically verified.

 ---